evoss808/tmucronatum/README.md

        license="public domain"
        fit="contain">

-The Montezuma cypress is historically significant to the Mexican people, appearing throughout various Aztec codices.
+The Montezuma cypress is historically significant to the Mexican people, appearing throughout various <span eid="Q587240">Aztec codices</span>, illustrated manuscripts depicting everything from taxation and trade to history and rituals.
 In one codex, Coxcox and Xochiquetzal, the only human survivors of the mythical Aztec flood, were saved by hiding in an ahuehuete [^ref9].
 In the Codice Boturini, the arbol quebrado or “broken tree” myth of the Mexica represents the birth of the Mexica people from broken branches of river trees, which many believe to be the ahuehuete.

 <param ve-image url="https://pueblodelalunametzitzin.files.wordpress.com/2019/07/tira-3.jpg"
 	label="The ritual tree in the Aubin Codex is believed to be an ahuehuete."